kennycolsh/FinalProject/README.md

 3. Enter Iris-Fisher.py followed by 3 into Cmder for MIN
 4. Enter Iris-Fisher.py followed by 4 into Cmder for Number of rows and columns
 5. Enter Iris-Fisher.py followed by 5 into Cmder for Histogram
-6. Enter Iris-Fisher.py followed by 5 into Cmder Get the mean of petal-length grouped by Species
+6. Enter Iris-Fisher.py followed by 5 into Cmder Get the mean of petal-length/petal-width grouped by Species

 ## 9 Summary of my findings